See all > General health

 Weight gain

 With the change in the weather, it’s normal to crave so-called comfort foods, which tend to have higher fat and/or sugar content.
 Add in the winter holiday season and weight gain can often be the unintended consequence.
 Weight gain can also be a side-effect of hypothyroidism.
-If you’ve added a couple of pounds since the arrival of the cold weather and can’t attribute it to a change in behaviour, speak to your healthcare provider.
+If you’ve added a couple of pounds since the arrival of the cold weather and can’t attribute it to a change in behavior, speak to your healthcare provider.
+Learning how to take care of thyroid health during seasonal changes is essential to maintaining overall well-being.

 Feelings of depression